 At Red Gold we don’t just recycle cans.
 We recycle everything – right down to the parts of the tomatoes that we don’t use.
 The discarded tomato peels and seeds are turned into animal feed, and some are even used as fertilizer to grow a whole new set of crops.
-In fact, we’re so committed to the concept of reusing that we plan to achieved a ‘zero landfill status’ by 2017.

 Wetting the Wetlands

 What do tomato fields have in common with the wetlands?
 They both need water to grow.
 We pull the heat out of the water we use for processing and then reintroduce that water it into wetland environments, creating whole new areas for migratory birds and local wildlife to flourish.
-We specifically designed and built our own wetlands at our Orestes and Geneva manufacturing plants and to date, we have identified over 100 species of birds and mammals that call Red Gold home!
+We specifically designed and built our own wetlands at the Orestes and Geneva manufacturing plants and to date, we have identified over 100 species of birds and mammals that call Red Gold home!